 The accessibility of medicolegal services depends partly on the location of MLDI authority offices throughout the country.
-Decentralized systems have lead offices at subnational levels; generally, at least at the major political subdivision level and often at the minor political subdivision level.
-Centralized systems have a central office, and may have local subordinate offices at the major and minor political subdivision level as well.
+Depending on the size of the country and available resources, there may be only one MLDI office in the country, located at the central level, or there may also be local offices at the subnational level.
 Multiple offices have the advantage of local contact, ensuring that all deaths that should be referred to the MLDI system can be reviewed by the local medical examiner, coroner or police personnel.

 However, even if there is a local office of the MLDI authority, that does not necessarily ensure that trained forensic pathologists and other forensic specialists are available at that level.
 The core staff in subnational offices may vary and the availability of contractual services for core forensic functions may be limited in some areas.
 For example, a district may have a local coroner office but the nearest accredited pathologist may be located in the regional capital or national capital.
-Or, a district may have medical examiner office, staffed by a trained pathologist, but may lack specialized equipment - such as CT and X-ray equipment -that is only available at the regional or national level office.
-Similarly, in a police-led system, the necessary personnel and/or equipment may not be available locally, either in-house or through contractual services.
+Or, a district may have medical examiner office, staffed by a trained pathologist, but may lack specialized equipment - such as CT and X-ray equipment - that is only available at the regional or national level office.
+Similarly, in a law enforcement-led system, the necessary personnel and/or equipment may not be available locally, either in-house or through contractual services.

-Lack of local resources, either personnel or equipment, make it necessary to transport the body to the nearest location with the needed resources.
-When this is the case, transportation must be provided through a reliable formal service - such as MLDI morgue service or a medical transportation service -that follows set protocols for chain of custody, prevention of tampering, and maintenance of the body and other evidence.
+Bodies must be transported from the scene of the death to an MLDI office with the necessary personnel and equipment.
+That MLDI office may be nearby, or may be in a distant city with the needed resources.
+Either way, transportation must be provided through a reliable formal service - such as MLDI morgue service or a medical transportation service -that follows set protocols for chain of custody, prevention of tampering, and maintenance of the body and other evidence.
 The family of the deceased should never be responsible for transporting the body, as this can result in loss of evidence.